-Are you a mom who dreams of being home with your babies everyday instead of having to work outside the home?
-I am a SAHM with two kids, and I’ve been home for over eight years.
-Read about how to afford to be a stay at home mom in this post!
+Wondering how to afford to be a stay at home mom?
+If you are you a mom who dreams of being home with your babies everyday instead of having to work outside the home, read about how to afford to be a stay at home mom in this post!
+(From am a SAHM of eight years)

 Hi, I’m Chantal.
 Welcome to my site!